 You can check his complete analysis here.

-It's important to consider how predictable the work scope of your team will be before choosing an adequate framework.
+Because of this, it’s important to consider how predictable the work scope of your team will be before choosing an adequate framework.
 Scrum is better suited for unpredictable projects, but stand-up meetings can be helpful either with it or another more linear approach (such as Kanban).

 The Product Owner (PO), whose primary responsibility is to make sure that the work delivered by the team actually maximizes the value that the product can provide to its users.
 Some other of the POs activities are:

-If you want to dig deeper into the roles of Scrum, don't miss our article on How to adopt Scrum, which is very handy for beginners.
+If you want to dig deeper into the roles of Scrum, don't miss our article on: How to adopt Scrum, which is very handy for beginners.

 It's important to note that roles in Kanban aren't as time-consuming as those in Scrum.
-These might not be formal positions, so anyone in the team may serve as SDM or SRM as it's required.
+These might not be formal positions, so anyone in the team may serve as SDM or SRM as required.

 That said, the addition of a PM might bring in some project management practices, such as the establishment of a RACI, an acronym that stands for: